-Chicago, Illinois, the Windy City, has been battling its opioid problem for years.
-Open air drug markets, children born in withdrawal, and the presence of Mexican Drug Cartels hold the city down.
+Chicago, Illinois, The Windy City, has been battling its Opioid problem for years.
+Open-air drug markets, children born in withdrawal, and the presence of drug trafficking organizations (DTOs) hold the city down.
 What will it take to get Chicago out of the grips of addiction?
 Local treatment centers, which offer a variety of healing modalities (including therapy, medication, and more) may just be the answer.

 Chicago’s Opioids Out In The Open

-Chicago has had a long history of opioid abuse, before the nationwide crisis we’ve found ourselves in.
+Chicago has had a long history of Opioid abuse, before the nationwide crisis we’ve found ourselves in.
 The city’s open-air markets have been popping up since the 1980s.
 When the police or community are able to close one down, another pops up.
 This has kept the community susceptible to the influence of drugs and the cartels that control them.
 Deaths by Opioids have grown exponentially year over year.

 Fentanyl In Chicago

-Fentanyl, an opioid analogue 100 times more potent than morphine, was responsible for 20 of the opioid-related deaths in 2014.
-The synthetic opioid is extremely potent and is usually undetectable when mixed with other drugs, making it very easy to overdose.
-Dealers have started using fentanyl in other drugs without telling their sellers, to cut costs and increase potency.
-In 2016, the number of opioid deaths that involved fentanyl grew to 400.
+Fentanyl, an Opioid analogue 100 times more potent than Morphine, is extremely potent and is usually undetectable when mixed with other drugs.
+This makes it very easy to overdose.
+Dealers have started using Fentanyl in other drugs without telling their sellers to cut costs and increase potency.
+The below statistics concern more Opioids than just Fentanyl, though Fentanyl is of chief concern.

 The Children Of Chicago: Born Into Addiction

-Despite the hard work put in by the hospital staff working to fight this epidemic of NAS across the country, rates have grown five fold over 10 years, and a child born with NAS often isn’t cured.
+Despite the hard work put in by the hospital staff working to fight this epidemic of NAS across the country, rates have grown over time, and a child born with NAS often isn’t cured.
 Rather, they are frequently left with long-term disabilities, cognitive issues, and problems with comprehension.